-The Company is currently working on preparing the NI43-101 PEA report to be filed on SEDAR no later than May 30, 2020.
+The Company filed a NI43-101 PEA report on SEDAR on June 24, 2020.
 Plans for 2020 are still being developed for the Homestake Ridge project and will take into consideration the conclusions and recommendations of the preliminary economic assessment.